hashicorp/hcl-lang/README.md

 }
 ```

-Such schema can be represented using the `DependentSchema` field
+Such schema can be represented using the `DependentBody` field
 of `BlockSchema`, for example:

 ```go